Sialis

 Do not confuse with Honey/Africanized Bees and or Paper Wasps

 Put nest with bumblebee, pollen ball and honeypot on the ground (away from the box.)
 May need to put plastic bag over box and scare bee out into it first.
-Or put up another box and let the bumblee stay.
+Or put up another box and let the bumblebee stay.
 Or eject the bumblebee from the nest, and poke around in the middle of the nest with a stick or a pencil to destroy the honeypot.
-Chickadees generally will not return to a failed nest site so will not use the nest.
+Chickadees generally will not return to a failed nest site so may not come back to use the nest if they can find another cavity.

 Note: If you live in an area known to have Africanized bees, immediately seek a professional for safe and proper removal.
 Otherwise, suit up, take down the hanging box and put in an inexpensive laundry "tent" bags that folds or bag with tight Velcro strips sewn on the openings.